-Masquerades are clad in brilliant white robes called Agbadas', with laced veils made from aso-oke (a native cotton cloth) draped over their heads to conceal their identity.
+Masquerades are clad in brilliant white robes called Agbada', with laced veils made from aso-oke (a native cotton cloth) draped over their heads to conceal their identity.

 This costume is topped with exceptionally colourful headgear - wide brimmed hats.
-Each masquerade holds a staff called the Opambata which symbolises authority and serves either as a 'tapping staff' to bless observers and tourists alike, or a 'spanking tool' to chastise them for breaking the rules.
+Each masquerade holds a staff called the Opambata which symbolizes authority and serves either as a 'tapping staff' to bless observers and tourists alike or a 'spanking tool' to chastise them for breaking the rules.